the Mt Airy Greening Net (MAGNet)

 Egg Cartons Greensgrow Farm, in Kensington, could use clean egg cartons for the eggs they sell, as will most farmer's markets that sell eggs.

-2. Elsewhere - see Philadelphia Composting Program for more info on starting your own.
+2. See Philadelphia Composting Program for more info on setting up your own compost pile.

-Electronics ** new ** Dropoff at the City of Philadelphia's Northwest & Northeast Sanitation convenience sites from Monday thru Saturday 8am till 6om or at their next Household Hazardous Waste collection day.
+1. the City of Philadelphia's Northwest & Northeast Sanitation convenience sites from Monday thru Saturday 8am till 6pm or at their next Household Hazardous Waste collection day.

-Eyeglasses 1.
-The Lions Club collects eyeglasses and distributes them around the world.
-One of their 7 recycling center in the US is in Trenton
+Eyeglasses The Lions Club collects eyeglasses and distributes them around the world.
+One of their 7 recycling centers in the US is in Trenton.
+More locally, drop off at:

 3. Any Goodwill store